With Gloo Edge Federation, you can manage multiple Gloo Edge instances in multiple Kubernetes clusters. In this guide

 - Deploy two kind clusters called local and remote

 - Install Gloo Edge Enterprise on both clusters in the gloo-system namespace

-- Install Gloo Edge Federation on the local cluster in the gloo-fed namespace
+- Install Gloo Edge Federation on the local cluster in the gloo-system namespace

 - Register both Gloo Edge Enterprise instances with Gloo Edge Federation

 - Federates configuration resources

 - Create a Failover Service configuration using both Gloo Edge Enterprise instance

 Once the demo environment has completed provisioning, we can explore the environment in the following sections.

 Exploring the demo environment

 The local demo environment is a sandbox for you to explore the functionality of Gloo Edge Federation.
 Let’s take a look at what has been deployed.